 Amber Thomas coordinates recruitment and data collection for the TBI Model System National Database study for the SH-TBIMS.
 She earned her B.S. from Bryant University majoring in biology and psychology.
 Her undergraduate studies and research experience helped solidify her interest in psychology, neuroscience, and brain injury.
 In the future she plans on applying to clinical psychology PhD programs with a focus on neuropsychology.

-Dr. Zafonte is Earle P. and Ida S. Charlton Professor and Chairman of Physical Medicine & Rehabilitation at Harvard Medical School, Spaulding Rehabilitation Hospital (SRH), Massachusetts General hospital, and Brigham and Women’s Hospital, as well as Vice President Medical Affairs Research and Education for Spaulding Rehabilitation Network.
+Dr. Zafonte is President of Spaulding Rehabilitation Network, Earle P. and Ida S. Charlton Professor and Chairman of Physical Medicine & Rehabilitation at Harvard Medical School, Spaulding Rehabilitation Hospital (SRH), Massachusetts General Hospital, and Brigham and Women’s Hospital, as well as Vice President Medical Affairs Research and Education for Spaulding Rehabilitation Network.
 He serves as Administrative Director of the Burn Injury Model System and Spinal Cord Injury Model System at SRH.
-Dr. Zafonte’s work is presently funded by the NIH, DoD, and NIDILRR, and previously directed the largest TBI clinical trial completed to date (COBRIT).
+Dr. Zafonte’s work is presently funded by the NIH, DoD, and NIDILRR, and he previously directed the largest TBI clinical trial completed to date (COBRIT).